miali88/bankstream.io/README.md

 - [ ] Dashboard with financial insights
 - [ ] Self improving reconciliation that learns from user feedback
 - [ ] Email inbox monitoring to store accounting related data and match with transactions
+- [ ] Auto contact creation for new entities, organisation

 ## 📚 Documentation